Global warming is opening new trade routes but increasing ice risks in old ones

 Of course, the impact of global warming will have an impact on what is happening inside your container too.
 Fluctuations in temperature, combined with ventilation issues are a significant cause of condensation which can lead to destroyed cargo.
 We’ve recently written about the cause of moisture damage here.

 To succeed in this period of unprecedented change, you will need to exploit new opportunities as they open up and mitigate new risks as they are identified.
 To do that, you will need an innovative and reliable partner to ensure the safety of your cargo.
 New routes will mean new codes and you will require expert guidance to help navigate them and understand their implications for cargo securing.
 Cordstrap have developed the world’s leading container protection solutions, supported with onsite diagnostics and cargo protection advice.
 We are the only cargo protection specialist with a global network that can offer implementation support and training wherever you need it in the world.
-Our knowledge of current codes is second to none and we enjoy full accreditation from Germanischer Lloyd, the International Maritime Organisation and Mariterm AB.
+Our knowledge of current codes is second to none and we enjoy full accreditation from DNV, the International Maritime Organisation and Mariterm AB.
 Consequently, no one is better placed to offer expert advice on every regulation and law you will encounter and ensure that your cargos are fully compliant worldwide.

 To find out more about the full range of cargo protection solutions Cordstrap can deliver and how they can protect your business in a changing world, click here.